 The Wolf Ridge Press Narrative / Poetic Medicine Chapbook Award

 Our book series honors a poet or writer whose work illuminates the life-changing events of illness and recovery.
-One manuscript will be published each year by Wolf Ridge Press of San Francisco and distributed by Small Press Distribution of Berkeley, California.

 Congratulations to Judith Montgomery, winner of the 2018 chapbook award, for her beautiful book, Mercy.